OBabble/obabble/README.md

 Once ready, oBabble will open a prompt.
 This is just a proof-of-concept right now, and it only accepts one-word seeds.
 This will soon be able to generate relevant sentences.

-Note: Files that end in `.ml_` are experimental extensions that are named as such so that they don't get built my the very zealous Makefile.
+Note: Files that end in `.ml_` are experimental extensions that are named as such so that they don't get built by the very zealous Makefile.

 TODO:
 + DONE: Unmodule things that don't need modules